 Jon Sumrall had plans to spend next week’s spring break in Italy with his wife for their 15th anniversary.

-Instead, the new Florida coach will stay in Gainesville, focused on spring practice as the Gators continue installing their system.
+Instead, the new Florida football coach will stay in Gainesville, focused on spring practice as the Gators continue installing their system.

 Florida practiced in pads for the second time Tuesday morning, working on tempo, red-zone and third-down situations.
 Sumrall said the first padded workout was sharper than the second.